-CHARACTERISTICS OF THIS LEARNER GROUP Each phase describes a period of significant English language learning development.
-There will be differences between a student at the beginning of the phase and a student at the end of the phase.
-AGE-RELATED CONSIDERATIONS These students are starting to learn English.
-They can speak one or more languages/dialects other than English and have an age-appropriate level of print lite racy in their first language.
+CHARACTERISTICS OF THIS LEARNER GROUP Each phase describes a period of significant English language the beginning of the phase and a student at the end of the pha elearning development.
+There will be differences between a stud ise. ent at AGE-RELATED CONSIDERATIONS These students are starting to learn English.
+They can speak one or more languages/dialects other than English and have an age- appropriate level of print literacy in their first language.
 They have had varying experiences of formal schooling and may be literate in their first language.
 In a familiar learning environment, they will begin to engage with simple language tasks of the curriculum, particularly with support from a speaker of their first language, and targeted contextual support (eg visuals and gestures).
 Learning a language requires intense concentration, and students are likely to tire when listening to and speaking English constantly.
 High levels of explicit teaching of specific EAL/D skills are required from both the specialist teacher and the classroom teacher.
 These students are capable of understanding the concepts of the curriculum for their year level.
-However, as they are new to learning in and about English, they will find it difficult to show achievement as described in the achievement standards for their year level, as these rely heavily on English language proficiency to convey content knowledge and understandings.
-While many of these characteristics are applicable to all students beginning to learn English, older students will have more life experiences as well as more developed cognitive abilities and will understand print in their first language.
-They draw upon their first language literacy knowledge as they learn English.

-Student progress can be monitored during the school year using the EAL/D learning progression.
-It is important to note that:
+However, as they are new to learning in and about English, they will find it difficult to show achievement as described in the achievement standards for their year level, as these rely heavily on English language proficiency to convey content knowledge and understandings. rate in ning a I levels lents bout While many of these characteristics are applicable to all students beginning to learn English, older students will have more life experiences as well as more developed cognitive abilities and will understand print in their first language.
+They draw upon their first language literacy knowledge as they learn English. heavily on English language proficiency to convey content kno wledge and understandings. heavily on English language proficiency to convey content kno YEARS F - 2 wledge and understandings.
+YEARS 3 - 6 YEARS 5 7 - 10 YEARS 3 - 6 YEARS 5 7 - 10 YEARS F - 2 YEARS 3 - 6 ng the EAL/D learning progression.
+It is important to note that: of evidence and not just one work sample YEARS 5 7 - 10 YEARS F - 2 Student progress can be monitored during the school year usir placement on this continuum should be based on a body YEARS 3 - 6 ng the EAL/D learning progression.
+It is important to note that: of evidence and not just one work sample Learne sounds new lar underst descrip s 7 - 10 rs at the beginning of this phase are tuning in to the s of English.
+They attempt to listen and interpret the nguage for short periods.
+In this phase, they begin to tand common instructions, basic questions, short tions and the gist of explanations in familiar contexts areas related to their prior knowledge and experience.